Sayandeep2000/Sayandeep2000/README.md

 🌱 I’m currently learning ...

-Advanced techniques in reinforcement learning and generative adversarial networks (GANs).
+Advanced techniques in reinforcement learning and Artificial Intelligence.

-Exploring cloud-based AI solutions and MLOps to streamline machine learning workflows.
+Exploring  AI solutions and machine learning workflows.

 Enhancing my skills in big data technologies like Hadoop and Spark.